-March 11, marks two years from the 2011 9.0 earthquake, with epicenter located off the coast of Japan, which caught the world by surprise, including expert seismologists.
+March 11 marks the second anniversary of the 2011 9.0 earthquake with epicenter located off the coast of Japan, which caught the world—including expert seismologists—by surprise.
 It was a stark reminder of how much is still unknown about faults and their sudden, catastrophic, behavior.
 Finding the precise geometry of faults and mapping existing strain fields in surrounding areas is still an open and very challenging problem.
-If this challenge could be overcome one could run simulations of seismic activity, thus risk in given areas could be better assessed and monitored.
+If we could overcome this challenge, we could run simulations of seismic activity and thus better assess risk in given areas.

 The mathematical analysis of the forward and inverse problem for this quasi-static fault slip problem is now complete.
 We are currently working on applying that theory to minute displacements data measured on a vast area around the central Pacific coast of Mexico.
 This is quite a challenging step of our project since we have to contend with noisy, error-tinted data, which also happens to be severely sparse due to the high cost of apparatus capable of resolving displacements of a few millimeters per month.
 A reliable reconstruction of an active fault around that subduction zone in Mexico can only be achieved through the combination of a sound mathematical model of stresses and displacements of the Earth’s crust, and given physical bounds on parameters to be recovered.
 These bounds are known to geophysicists thanks to two centuries of observations and field work.

 So could geophysicists some day be able to predict seismic events?
 Unfortunately, earthquake prediction may never be as reliable as, say, weather prediction.
 At best we will some day in the future be better at assessing the probability that a given region may suffer from an earthquake in the next 100 years.
 That said, knowing the precise geometry of faults together with a profile of stresses in a given area may be helpful in predicting the magnitude and the waveform of future seismic events.